No JUCO football or volleyball in Minnesota this fall after MCAC cancels season

+JUCO athletics in the Upper Midwest took a punch to the jaw on Monday.

-The Minnesota College Athletic Conference announced on Monday that there will be no football, volleyball or soccer this fall.
+The Minnesota College Athletic Conference announced that there will be no football, volleyball or soccer this fall at its 24 member institutions.

+What that means for junior colleges in North Dakota is not clear as so much still remains up in the air.

+"As far as our situation is concerned sports are going on as planned," Bismarck State College athletic director Buster Gilliss said.
+"Could that change tomorrow, or in a week or in month?
+Sure it could.
+But we're hoping to have sports in the fall and that's what we're planning for."

+Gilliss and his fellow athletic administrators within the Mon-Dak Conference continue to discuss a number of scenarios.
+However, making concrete decisions for the upcoming year, particularly in early-July, may not be the best course of action.

+"Things can change so quickly and there are a lot of variables that have to be considered," Gilliss said.
+"We're always going to error on the side of keeping our student-athletes, our coaches and our staff members safe."

-In a news release the conference wrote, "fall sports will be limited to those that have been identified as low-risk, clay target and golf."
+In announcing its decision on Monday the MCAC said, "fall sports will be limited to those that have been identified as low-risk, clay target and golf."

 Two North Dakota JUCOs -- North Dakota State College of Science in Wahpeton and Lake Region State College in Devils Lake -- both have clay target teams in the MCAC.